ay-garg/issue-identify-must-gather/README.md

 ## The shell script fetches following data from the must-gather.
 - clusterversion
 - Degraded Operators
+- Description of Degraded Operators
+- Degraded machine-config-pool
+- Description of Degraded machine-config-pool
 - Degraded Nodes
 - Description of Degraded Nodes
 - Pods not in Running state